Wood Buffalo-Cold Lake Economic Region Workforce Insights

 Employment, Unemployment, and Participation Rate

-The Participation Rate increased by 0.3 percentage points year-over-year.
+The Participation Rate decreased by 2.2 percentage points year-over-year.

 Loading...